Grange Barn, Coggeshall

+Architecture

 The barn is 36.57 metres long, 13.71 metres wide and 10.67 metres high.
 For comparison, England's largest medieval barn, Harmondsworth Great Barn, is 58.55 metres long, 11.3 metres wide, and 11.9 metres high.
 The barn has a nave and two aisles.
 There are two midstreys (gabled porches) which would have provided access for wagons: these are 18th century.

 History

+According to Historic England, Grange Barn is of "C12/early C13 origin".
+However it is generally accepted that it is slightly younger than the Barley Barn, also in Essex and dated to c.
+1220, which has a claim to being the oldest timber-framed building in the country.

-Coggeshall Abbey was about a quarter of a mile away.
-Most of its buildings have not survived, but despite the dissolution of the Abbey in the 1530s, the barn remained in continual agricultural use up until 1960 when it was left derelict.
+Grange Barn is about quarter of a mile from the site of Coggeshall Abbey, which was founded in 1140.
+Since the dissolution of the Abbey in the 1530s, most of its buildings have disappeared, but the barn remained in continual agricultural use up until 1960 when it was left derelict.

 Conservation

-Grance Barn was listed, and in 1982 it was compulsorily purchased by Braintree District Council, after pressure from a local group which also initiated the restoration of the building, the work being completed in 1985.
+Grange Barn was listed in the 1960s, and in 1982 it was compulsorily purchased by Braintree District Council, after pressure from a local group which also initiated the restoration of the building, the work being completed in 1985.
 The restoration received a Europa Nostra award.

 In 1989 the barn was given to the National Trust for its future preservation.

 The intention is to present the structure as it was in the 14th century.